future-skill/future-skill.github.io/docs/create_an_exercise/UI.md

 It is possible to group together elements in a toggle group by setting `toggle_group` to the same value for all elements.
 When elements are in a group at most one of the elements can be toggled on at a time.
 The toggling logic is slightly modified for elements within a toggle group, particularly they will not toggled off unless another element is toggled on.

+We support `toggle_group=<string id>` which will make sure that at most one in the toggle group is visible.

+we also support `toggle_by_default=<boolean>` which is by default False, but can be set True to show a member of the group from initial state.

 ???+ example "Example of creating a tooltip"
     ``` py